OlooAllaN/Stand-Ups/README.md

 # 12/5/18
 Solidfying more on parent and child components.
 To access component elements within the dom.
 Use the ref system for DOM node element.
 More on http request using axios.
 Implementing a Youtube search app.

+# 12/8/18
+Implemented a video search application.
+This app used youtube api to respond to a user request for a specific video.
+Learned about how to pass information from children back to parent using callback function.
+This alows for communication between child and parent.